Some collapsing operations for 2-dimensional precubical sets: Precubical sets and -spaces

 \begin{defin}\rm A \emph{precubical subset} of a precubical set $P$ is a precubical set $Q$ such that $Q_n \subseteq P_n$ for all $n \geq 0$ and the boundary operators of $Q$ and $P$ coincide on $Q$.
 The \emph{opposite precubical set} of a precubical set $P$ with boundary operators $d_i^k$ is the precubical set $P^{op}$ with boundary operators $\partial_i^k$ defined by $P^{op}_r = P_r$ and $\partial_i^k = d_i^{1-k}$.
 The \emph{transposed precubical set} of a precubical set $P$ with boundary operators $d_i^k$ is the precubical set $P^t$ with boundary operators $\partial_i^k$ defined by $P^t_r = P_r$ and $\partial_i^k = d_{r+1-i}^k\colon P_r \to P_{r-1}$ ($i \in \{1, \dots, r\}$).
 The maps $P \mapsto P^{op}$ and $P \mapsto P^t$ extend to functors in the obvious way. \end{defin}

 The terminology of opposite and transposed precubical sets is an adaptation of the one used in \cite{GrandisBook} for cubical sets.
 Note that the opposite and transposed precubical set functors are involutions and that they preserve precubical subsets.
-Note also that a regular element of a precubical set $P$ is also regular as an element of $P^{op}$ and $P^t$.
-Note finally that the image of a morphism $f\colon P \to Q$ of precubical sets is a precubical subset of $Q$.
-If $f$ is injective, then $f$ restricts to an isomorphism $P \iso f(P)$.\\
+Note also that a regular element of a precubical set $P$ is also regular as an element of $P^{op}$ and $P^t$.\\

 Precubical sets can be realized geometrically as d-spaces in the sense of M. Grandis \cite{GrandisBook}.
 These spaces are defined as follows:

 \begin{defin}\rm \cite[I.1.4]{GrandisBook} A \emph{d-space} is a topological space $X$ together with a subset $dX \subseteq X^I$ such that \begin{itemize} \item[(i)] $dX$ contains all constant paths, \item[(ii)] $dX$ is closed under composition with (not necessarily strictly) increasing maps $I \to I$, \item[(iii)] $dX$ is closed under concatenation. \end{itemize} The elements of $dX$ are called \emph{d-paths} in $X$.
 A \emph{d-map} is a continuous map $f\colon X \to Y$ between d-spaces such that for any $\omega \in dX$, $f\circ \omega \in dY$.
 The category of d-spaces and d-maps is denoted by d\textbf{Top}. \end{defin}